cybercomgroup/fintech-hack/README.md

 Kill your testrpc with ctrl-c.
 Next we will use a real Ethereum blockchain, a testnet which only uses test Ethers with no value.

-Start geth on testnet with console:
+Start geth on testnet with console (This starts a geth console on your terminal which you will need later):

     geth --testnet --rpc console 2>> geth.log